apsommer/BarAudio/README.md

 ### Intended User

 The intended user of this app is a securities day trader.
 This person is buying and selling stocks, forex, commodities, or other financial instruments over a short time interval within a single day.
-This can be a casual trader with sporadic participation, or a professional investor whose primary income source derives from market cycles.
+This can be a casual trader with sporadic participation, or a professional investor whose primary income derives from market cycles.

 ### Primary Features